 How long of a term should I choose?

 Do you need coverage for twenty years?
 Twenty-five years?
 How about 30 years?
-The term indicates how long the policy will be in force.
+The term indicates how long the policy will be inforce, or active.
 Your term life insurance policy needs to last as long as your longest financial responsibility.

 Consider these financial concerns when determining the length of the term: